MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 ![App Service Plan](Media/AppServicePlan.PNG)

 **Scenario**: Your Web App doesn't serve requests anymore.
 You realize that your Web App was stopped.
-You suspect that during the last deployment, one of your onsite technicians has stopped the Web App.
+You are suspecting that during the last deployment, one of your onsite technicians has stopped the Web App accidentally.

-**Goal:** Query the Activity Log using the Azure portal
+**Goal:** Query the Activity Log using the Azure portal to identify when and who stopped your Web App

 * Step 1 : Go on Azure portal and choose the Azure Monitor landing page
 * Step 2: Select Activity log from the navigation pan
-* Step 3: Set your filter to Resource type: **Web Apps** and Operation: **Stop Web App Slot**, then apply
+* Step 3: Set your filter to Resource type: *App Services** and Operation: **Stop Web App (sites)**, then apply
+* Step 4: Observe : Your WebSite was stopped on [date] by [user].

 ![Lab 1 Search Result](Media/AzureMonitorSearchStopWebApp.PNG)

-* Step 4: Observe : Your WebSite was stopped on [date] by [user].

-Take two minutes to understand what are the available filters and options.
+Take two minutes to understand what are the available filters and options when qeury using the Azure Portal.

 * Save queries
 * Export result as CSV